mvhirsch/api-docs/01-overview/02-authentication.md

 # Authentication

-Authentication privileges follow the user-group that the key was generated from.
+Authentication privileges are inherited from the user-group that the key was generated from.

-### API Key
+## API Key
 A single consumer-key is generated for each user which is passed as a parameter with every API resource that uses this type. **Used with all GET Resources**

 Authentication is perform by using your private account API Key.
-You can generate API keys [here](#).
+You can generate API keys [here](#). @TODO

 Authentication can be done in three different ways:

-### Request API Key
+## Request API Key
 Using a user credentials you can get its API token key by sending a `POST` request to `/api/1.1/auth/request-token`.

 ```bash